-Recently we celebrated BC’s 150th Anniversary.
+The Province of BC celebrated its 150th Anniversary in 2017.
 Without Sir John A, there is no doubt in my mind that BC would have been lost to Canada.
 The vast majority of BC settlers were Americans drawn from San Francisco by the 1858 Gold Rush.
 John A’s promise of the Canadian Pacific Railway won over the hearts and mind of ambivalent BCers.
 This extravagant promise almost bankrupted Canada and nearly destroyed Sir John’s A. Macdonald’s political career.
-Imagine if the Federal Government in 2010 promised to send Canadian Astronauts to Jupiter by 2020!
+Imagine if the Federal Government promised to send Canadian Astronauts to Jupiter within the next decade!
 A railway all the way to BC was just as unthinkable in 1870.
 Some cynics joked that Canada was not a nation, but a railroad in search of a nation

 John A was not only a nation-builder but also a bridge-builder.
 He commented: “We should accept as men and brothers all those who think alike of the future of the country, and wish to act alike for the good of the country, no matter what their antecedents may have been.”
 He saw Canadian Confederation as a spiritual marriage between francophones and anglophones.
 Unlike many of his fellow party members, John A could read French, understand it, and speak it reasonably well.”
 Sir John A commented: “God and nature have made the two Canadas one – let no factious men be allowed to put them asunder.”